MGTheTrain/multimedia-management-service/lib/domain/models/README.md

 ## How to create diesel migrations

-0. Automatically create the `migrations folder` and `diesel.toml` diesel setup trough `diesel setup` in this folder
+0. Automatically create the `migrations folder` and `diesel.toml` trough `diesel setup` command in this folder
 1. In the `migrations folder` manually create a new migration, e.g. `2023-10-08-174636_models`
 2. In the `2023-10-08-174636_models` folder add an `down.sql` and `up.sql`
 3. The `up.sql` will be applied on the targeted Sql database server trough `diesel migration run` and will additionaly generate a `src/schema.rs` file which can be included in the defined database model structs, e.g. `src/container_meta.rs` or `src/file_meta.rs`